 4.7 With five universities and six large further education colleges, Birmingham has a large student population and a significant amount of housing demand originates from students.
-According to the latest Higher Education Statistics Agency (HESA) data there were 67,890 full time and 13,919 part time students studying at Birmingham's five main universities in 2017/18 (an increase of 1,471 from 2016/17).
-Around 44% of full time students live at their own or their parental home and 3% are 'not in attendance' due to e.g. distance learning or industrial placement, resulting in a minimum demand for bespoke accommodation of around 36,218 bedspaces.
-The city currently has around 20,826 bedspaces in purpose built accommodation and a further 4,415 bedspaces in the pipeline, as shown in the table below.
+According to the latest available Higher Education Statistics Agency (HESA) data, there were 76,850 full-time and 14,800 part-time students studying at the City's five main universities in 2020/21.
+The number of full-time students has grown by approximately 7,000 since 2017/18.

-- 4.8 Student households are included in MHCLG's household projections and as such are included in the housing requirement.
-The PPG states "All student accommodation, whether it consists of communal halls of residence or self-contained dwellings, and whether or not it is on campus, can in principle count towards contributing to an authority's housing land supply based on: - the amount of accommodation that new student housing releases in the wider housing market (by allowing existing properties to return to general residential use); and / or - the extent to which it allows general market housing to remain in such use, rather than being converted for use as student accommodation". - 4.9 In 2017/18, the most recent year for which information is available, there were 15,433 students residing in 'other rented'/HMO accommodation which could be released to the general housing market through the provision of additional purpose built accommodation.
-The number of bedspaces in the 'other rented'/HMO properties varies.
-In the city centre many students rent single bed apartments while family homes are more frequently occupied by students elsewhere.
+- 4.8 Student households are included in ONS household projections and as such are included in the housing requirement.
+The PPG states "All student accommodation, whether it consists of communal halls of residence or self-contained dwellings, and whether or not it is on campus, can in principle count towards contributing to an authority's housing land supply based on: - the amount of accommodation that new student housing releases in the wider housing market (by allowing existing properties to return to general residential use); and / or - the extent to which it allows general market housing to remain in such use, rather than being converted for use as student accommodation". - 4.9 In 2020/21, the most recent year for which information is available, 27% of students were residing in 'other rented'/HMO accommodation which could be released to the general housing market through the provision of additional purpose built accommodation.
 A dwelling in the general housing market can therefore be freed up through the provision of a purpose built, one person apartment or a cluster flat containing five, six or more bedspaces.
-The City Council's approach is, therefore, to count self-contained units of accommodation not bedspaces, despite this significantly undercounting the number of students being accommodated. - 4.10 In 2017/18, 6,954 students lived in university accommodation and 9,918 lived in private sector halls, while 17,468 students resided in 'other rented' accommodation principally but not exclusively, in shared Housing in Multiple Occupation (HMOs)1. - 4.11 Sites which are under construction or have detailed planning permission for student accommodation and have been cleared are included within the five year supply.
-Those with planning permission but with existing buildings remaining on the site have been included in the supply for years 6 to 10.
-Sites without planning permission are not included in the SHLAA. - 4.12 The City Council will continue to monitor the development of purpose built student accommodation and the contribution made towards meeting the city's housing requirements.
+The City Council's approach is, therefore, to count self-contained units of accommodation or cluster flats as one dwelling. - 4.10 The City Council will continue to monitor the development of purpose built student accommodation and the contribution made towards meeting the city's housing requirements.